Pure, beautifully made spirits

 The responsibility is to represent accurately and straightforwardly what craft-method distillers do, to not cheapen their accomplishment by resorting to meaningless hype or by describing it inaccurately.
 We try to represent distillers with the same integrity they do their work with.

-In 2004, Managing Director of Sales & Distribution Don Sutcliffe brought his rich beverage alcohol industry experience and disciplined management skill set to Craft Distillers.
-Over the past thirty-plus years, Don has held senior national sales and marketing management positions with the Remy Martin Group, Campari-Codorniu, Rosemount Estate, and Veritas.
-Don believes the hallmark of great brands and great companies is the ability to express authentic vision through genuine relationships, relationships developed by people who truly care about what they do and with whom they do it.
+In 2003, Managing Director of Sales & Distribution, Don Sutcliffe brought his rich beverage alcohol industry experience and disciplined management skill set to Craft Distillers.
+Over the past thirty-plus years, Don has held senior national sales and marketing management positions with the Remy Martin Group, Campari- Codorniu, Rosemount Estate, and Veritas.
+Don believes the hallmark of great brands and companies is the ability to express authentic vision through genuine relationships; developed by people who truly care about what they do and with whom they do it.

-Emily Kunhardt manages distribution in the Northeast.
+Emily Kunhardt, based in New York City, manages distribution in the Northeast.
 She started in wine retail, worked as a broker for 9 years, then represented Germain-Robin on the West coast 1994-2004.
 For Craft Distillers, she moved to New York in 2004.

 Barbara Fredell, who holds an MS in Marketing Communications, manages distribution in in the South and Southeast.
 She started out in wine with Heritage, then spent 6 years as Midwest regional manager for Riedel.
 She placed Riedel in Target.
 She has been with Craft Distillers since 2005.